+Our network has established a framework for quality management which integrates quality management into business processes and is supported by a series of underlying systems.
+We confirm that we have an appropriate and effective quality control system.
 Reviews are led by experienced Assurance partners, supported by objective teams of partners, directors, senior managers and other specialists.
 ECR reviewers may be sourced from other member firms if needed to provide appropriate expertise or objectivity.
-Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the network level when conducting their inspection procedures.
-The network inspection team support review teams with support on consistent application of guidance on classification of engagement findings and engagement assessments across the PwC network.
+Review teams receive training to support them in fulfilling their responsibilities and utilise a range of checklists and tools developed at the network level when conducting their inspection procedures.
+The network inspection team provides review teams with support on consistent application of guidance on classification of engagement findings and engagement assessments across the PwC network.